zanton123/HaSAPPy/docs/README.md

  - sklearn
  - xlsxwriter

-Moreover, alignment module requires installation in PATH of the following programs:
+For using the alignment module requires NGS readmappers are required and should be in the PATH:
 - Bowtie2: to remove Phix sequences from libraries
 - Bowtie2, nvBowtie and Nextgenemap: to align libraries against a reference genome

-Packages and installation details can be found following the links:
+Instructions how to install these read mappers can be found at:

 | Program     | Source                                                |
 | ----------- | ------------------------------------------------------|